Drogue-Systems/Drogue-Docs/pages/drogue_can_bpwrd/drogue_can_bpwrd_cyphal.md

 ---
 title: CAN-BPWRD | Cyphal
-keywords: Drogue, Drogue Systems, CAN, CAN FD, Development, Board, Kit, Devlopment Board, Dev Board
+keywords: Drogue, Drogue Systems, CAN, CAN FD, Development, Board, Kit, Development Board, Dev Board
-last_updated: 17/09/23
+last_updated: 26/11/23
 tags: [CAN]
 summary: "An introductions to Cyphal and the CAN-BPWRD development board"
 sidebar: drogue_can_bpwrd_sidebar